 What to do if you are accused of ABH or GBH

-Whilst many will try to claim self–defence, this is a highly specialist aspect of any case and requires a careful consideration of the circumstances.
-One of the most significant factors in determining whether someone may have acted in self-defence is the extent of the force used and the reasons for it, if deemed reasonable in the circumstances.
-For example, it is worth noting that provocation is not deemed sufficient defence to any allegation of ABH and GBH, but every one of the self defence cases heard each year will have their own unique characteristics and occurrences.
+Whilst many will try to claim self-defence, this is a highly specialist aspect of any case and requires a careful consideration of the circumstances.
+Provocation is not a defence to any allegation of ABH and GBH, but every one of the self-defence cases heard each year will have their own unique characteristics and occurrences.

 Appointing an expert within this aspect of law will ensure you are best served to reduce any potential penalties that could occur in the worst-case scenario.